AntonovAnton/assertion/README.md

-# Assertion that objects are equals
+# Assertion that objects are equal in value

-That ObjectAssert class I use in tests of all of my projects for comparing objects
+I use this ObjectAssert class in tests of all of my projects for comparing objects